Apply security and kernel updates to Linux nodes in Azure Kubernetes Service (AKS)

 To protect your clusters, security updates are automatically applied to Linux nodes in AKS.
 These updates include OS security fixes or kernel updates.
 Some of these updates require a node reboot to complete the process.
 AKS doesn't automatically reboot these Linux nodes to complete the update process.

-The process to keep Windows Server nodes (currently in preview in AKS) up to date is a little different.
+The process to keep Windows Server nodes up to date is a little different.
 Windows Server nodes don't receive daily updates.
 Instead, you perform an AKS upgrade that deploys new nodes with the latest base Window Server image and patches.
 For AKS clusters that use Windows Server nodes, see Upgrade a node pool in AKS.

 This article shows you how to use the open-source kured (KUbernetes REboot Daemon) to watch for Linux nodes that require a reboot, then automatically handle the rescheduling of running pods and node reboot process.

 Kured is an open-source project by Weaveworks.
 Support for this project in AKS is provided on a best-effort basis.
 Additional support can be found in the #weave-community Slack channel.